Kzai/gulp-sass-bourbon-bower/README.md

 `bower init` and complete bower.json with your project's details which will overwrite existing.

-Workflow specifies that front-end dependencies are installed with Bower with `bower install --save-dev [packageName]`.
+Workflow specifies that front-end dependencies are installed with Bower with `bower install --save [packageName]`.

-After each Bower install, run `gulp bower`.
+After each Bower install, run `gulp bower` to pipe these required front-end dependencies to `./dist'.

+For devDependencies like testing, `--save-dev`, obvs.

 Check `bower.json` for details.